Concurrent Alcohol and Hydrocodone Abuse

 - Increased anxiety.

-Once detox has completed, the focus on recovery can begin with several levels of available treatment including:
+Once detox has completed, the focus on recovery can begin, with several levels of available addiction treatment, including:

-- Residential rehab - Residential programs usually last between one and three months with steady supervision.
-Daily treatments will include group and individual therapy, possible medication management, and encouragement to engage in a healthy lifestyle.
+- Residential rehab—Residential programs usually last for between 1 and 3 months with steady supervision.
+Daily treatments will include group counseling and individual therapy, possible medication management, and encouragement to engage in a healthy lifestyle.

-- Outpatient therapy - This includes a wide range of outpatient modalities ranging from one hour weekly to six hours daily.
+- Outpatient therapy—This includes a wide range of outpatient modalities ranging from 1 hour weekly to 6 hours daily of treatment time.
 Therapy will address triggers of use and methods to prevent relapse.
 This is a good option for those with a strong support system in place at home and is often used in conjunction with residential treatment as a continuation of care.

 Alcohol and Hydrocodone Use Statistics